top of page

 Building A Community

-Through working closely with local students and communities, we have successfully installed artificial nests throughout Yao Noi Island.
-With the help of the community, we can monitor hornbills and continue to develop future artificial bird nests.
+We have successfully installed artificial nests throughout Yao Noi Island by working closely with local students and communities.
+With the community's help, we monitor hornbills and continue to develop artificial bird nests.

 "I learned that providing artificial nests is a solution to support their survival.
 This experience inspired me to establish Homes for Hornbills, dedicated to conserving these endangered birds and protecting the ecosystems they sustain."